jquery-validation/validation-content/pages/reference.md

 [Demo for the cancel button](http://jqueryvalidation.org/files/demo/errorcontainer-demo.html)

 # Validation event
 By default, forms are validated on submit, triggered by the user clicking the submit button or pressing enter when a form input is focused (option onsubmit).
 In addition, once a field was highlighted as being invalid, it is validated whenever the user types something in the field (option onkeyup).
-When the user enters something invalid into a valid field, it is also validated when the field loses focus (option onblur).
+When the user enters something invalid into a valid field, it is also validated when the field loses focus (option onfocusout).

 The goal of these interactions is to provide feedback as early as possible, whilst avoiding user annoyance.
 Displaying error messages before the user had the chance to even type something is not helpful.